interledger/interledger.github.io/docs/markdown/glossary.md

 ## Balance

 An account balance is the net total of the amounts on any packets "successfully" routed between the peers.
-When a node sends an ILP Prepare packet to a peer, and receives a valid ILP Fulfill response, before the expiry of the ILP Prepare, their balance with that peer decreases.When a node receives an ILP Prepare packet and returns a valid ILP Fulfill response, before the expiry of the ILP Prepare, their balance with that peer increases.
+When a node sends an ILP Prepare packet to a peer, and receives a valid ILP Fulfill response, before the expiry of the ILP Prepare, their balance with that peer decreases.
+When a node receives an ILP Prepare packet and returns a valid ILP Fulfill response, before the expiry of the ILP Prepare, their balance with that peer increases.

 ## Bandwidth